SRLab-Code-Club/Strike-and-dip-uncertainty/README.md

 Given a set of plane attitudes (strike/dip, right-hand rule), the mean value and the 95% confidence level can be calculated.

 # How to use it?
 1. Save the attitude data into a CSV file.
 The first column is strike, and the second column is dip.
-No title row.
+No header.
 2. Open the python file
 3. Input the path of the CSV file (without filename extension) in row 8
 4. Run the code and the reults will be printed